Thanks Obama! Mexican illegals plan family reunions at last

 However, with his National Action Party's presidential candidate Josefina Vazquez Mota trailing in polls, the measure will likely benefit front-runner Enrique Pena Nieto, who is on course to return Mexico's Institutional Revolutionary Party to power at a July 1 election.

-"Just imagine - each day for five years I have waited by the phone for this news," beamed Gutierrez, fizzy drinks and tins of jalapeno chilies stacked on a shelf behind her, as Mariachi band music blared on a radio and dogs in the neighborhood yelped.
+"Just imagine - each day for five years I have waited by the phone for this news," beamed Gutierrez, fizzy drinks and tins of jalapeno chillies stacked on a shelf behind her, as Mariachi band music blared on a radio and dogs in the neighbourhood yelped.

 Her sons Oscar and Cesar meet most of Obama's conditions.
 They were both under 16 when they were smuggled across the Mexico-U.S. border, have lived in the United States for well over the stipulated 5-year minimum, are under 30 and have no criminal record.